Collinsville Power Station

 Collinsville Power Station is located in Collinsville, Whitsunday Region, Queensland, Australia.
 It had five coal powered steam turbines with a combined generation capacity of 190 MW of electricity.
 The coal-fired power station closed in 2013.
-A solar power farm generating 42MW has been built on adjacent land.
+A solar power farm generating 42 MW has been built on adjacent land.

 Solar power

 RATCH-Australia, the operator of the plant, is in the process of decommissioning and putting under care and maintenance the Collinsville coal-fired power station.
 It was investigating options to redevelop the site with one or more new forms of electricity generation.
 As of 20 February 2013, RATCH was partnering with the University of Queensland to investigate replacing all the coal-fired power generators with solar thermal generators.

 On 10 July 2014 it was announced that the solar thermal plans for Collinsville would not be proceeding.

-On 8 May 2017 it was announced that it will be replaced by a 42MW solar farm.
+On 8 May 2017 it was announced that it will be replaced by a 42 MW solar farm.
 CIMIC Group's UGL Limited has the contracts for engineering, procurement and construction expected to take 13 months followed by operation and maintenance for five years.